forderud/ComSamples/README.md

   - [`[unique]`](https://learn.microsoft.com/nb-no/windows/win32/midl/unique): Can be NULL, change to/from NULL but not aliased.
   - [`[ptr]`](https://learn.microsoft.com/nb-no/windows/win32/midl/ptr): Can be NULL, change to/from NULL and be aliased.
   - `[pointer_default()]`]: Set semantics for nested pointers.
 [Defaults to `unique`](https://learn.microsoft.com/nb-no/windows/win32/com/anatomy-of-an-idl-file) unless specified.

+## Advanced topics
+These topics are primary relevant when _authoring_ COM servers.
+Consumers of a COM server can usually disregard these topics.

 ### Security
 COM security defaults are quite strict.
 The following operations are for instance denied by default: